 The cool air and the hospitality of the residents made us feel that we were still in our own area.
 Yes, we did take some rest while buying something and asking the people we met on the street.

-After we traveled a distance of about 70 km, my eyes sparkled after looking banner information Coban Sewu living 500 meters, 250 meters, then 100 meters again.
+After we traveled a distance of about 70 km, my eyes sparkled after looking banner information Tumpak Sewu living 500 meters, 250 meters, then 100 meters again.
 I was hesitant because we have not come out of Malang regency.

 Not just motorcycles and cars, buses seem to fit parked here.
 Residents have equipped the parking lot with muushola, stalls, bathrooms, and toilets.

-Apparently, we are in the spot to enjoy Coban Sewu from the side of Malang Regency, precisely in Dusun Jagalan, Sidorenggo Village, Ampelgading District.
+Apparently, we are in the spot to enjoy Tumpak Sewu from the side of Malang Regency, precisely in Dusun Jagalan, Sidorenggo Village, Ampelgading District.
 This is the last village in Malang Regency before entering Lumajang Regency.

 After purchasing a ticket of Rp 5,000 per person, we walked along the path between the residents’ gardens.
 The officer said, we have to walk about 500 meters.
-Just about 100 meters journey, we’ve been treated to Coban Sewu view from above.
+Just about 100 meters journey, we’ve been treated to Tumpak Sewu view from above.

 We stood amazed at the edge of the cliff with the safety of the bamboo fence.
 This is really not an ordinary waterfall.
 Water sources lined the cliff-shaped arch beautiful and magnificent.